notfromstatefarm/nvflashk/README.md

 As you run the tool, it will disable the video driver and your screen will black out momentarily.
 Don't panic.
 You can disable the video device yourself in Device Manager if you'd rather avoid this.

 ## Get a vBIOS
 First, you'll need a vBIOS to flash.
 You may be able to find it at the [TechPowerUp vBIOS collection](https://www.techpowerup.com/vgabios/).
-Download it and place it next to the nvflash64k binary.
+Download it and place it next to the nvflashk binary.

 The safest bet is flashing a BIOS that was compiled for your exact GPU.
 However, you wouldn't be here if that's what you were doing.
 So I hope you've chosen wisely.